inex/birdseye/readme.md

 This example file has sane defaults but you need to edit it and fix the `BIRDC` parameter.
 In our naming case above (and for `rs1-lan1-ipv4.inex.ie`) we'd set it to:

 ```
-BIRDC="/usr/bin/sudo /srv/birdseye/bin/birdc -4 -s /var/run/bird/rs1-lan1-ipv4.socket"
+BIRDC="/usr/bin/sudo /srv/birdseye/bin/birdc -4 -s /var/run/bird/rs1-lan1-ipv4.ctl"
 ```

 with the assumption that we've named and located the Bird socket at that location.

 The last thing you need to do is give the `www-data` user permission to run the `birdc` script.
-Edit `/etc/sudoers` and add:
+Edit `/etc/sudoers` and add (example):

 ```
-www-data        ALL=(ALL)       NOPASSWD: /vagrant/bin/birdc
+www-data        ALL=(ALL)       NOPASSWD: /srv/birdseye/bin/birdc
 ```